 Invite the students to take 5-10 minutes as a club to brainstorm what they would like in their mindfulness room.

 - Coloring books

 - Quiet games

-Students should then work out the logistics of creating the space.
+Students should then work out the planning of creating the space.
 Much of the logistics work will need to be completed in conjunction with an administrator.
-Before meeting with an administrator, students should: identify a space in the school, determine if the space will be permanent or temporary, and establish rules for use of the room during the school day.
+Before meeting with an administrator, students should: identify a space in the school, determine if the space will be permanent or temporary (permanent would be ideal), and establish rules for use of the room/locker during the school day.

-Potential spaces may include: an empty classroom, the library, the clinic, conference room etc. If the room is offered temporarily, will the room be available during lunch one day, all-day one day, or a week?
-Will students be allowed to use the room at anytime during the school day without teacher permission or will students need teacher permission to use the room?
-Will the room only be offered during “free times” such as lunch, homeroom, or club time?
+Potential spaces may include: an empty classroom, the library, the clinic, conference room, a locker that has a special meaning to the student body (ex.
+A locker in honor of a student/teacher/administrator who passed away), etc. If the space is offered temporarily, will the space be available during lunch one day, all- day one day, or a week?
+Will students be allowed to use the space at any time during the school day without teacher permission or will students need teacher permission to use the room?
+Will the space only be offered during “free times” such as lunch, homeroom, or club time?

-Identify an administrator from whom to seek permission to establish a mindfulness room.
+Identify an administrator from whom to seek permission to establish a mindfulness space.